FihlaTV/adamite/README.markdown

 airbrake:developer
 ```

-When Brevidy was running in production, these were some of the add-ons that I had installed (not sure if these add-on names have changed or not)
+When Adamite was running in production, these were some of the add-ons that I had installed (not sure if these add-on names have changed or not)

 ```ruby
 cron:hourly (This doesn't exist anymore, you'll have to convert it over to Heroku's Scheduler)